maplibre/martin/README.md

     docker-build           # Build martin docker image
     docker-run *ARGS       # Build and run martin docker image git *ARGS              # Do any git command, ensuring that the testing environment is set up.
-Accepts the same arguments as git. lint                   # Run cargo fmt and cargo clippy
+Accepts the same arguments as git. print-conn-str         # Print the connection string for the test database lint                   # Run cargo fmt and cargo clippy
 ```